Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/quickstart/connectors/webhooks.md

 #### Troubleshooting Signature Verification Failures

-If you are sure that the payload is from Hyperswitch but the signature verification fails:
+If you are sure that the payload is from Superstream but the signature verification fails:

 * Make sure you are using the correct header.
-Hyperswitch recommends that you use the `x-webhook-signature-512` header, which uses the HMAC-SHA512 algorithm.
+Superstream recommends that you use the `x-webhook-signature-512` header, which uses the HMAC-SHA512 algorithm.
 If your machine does't support HMAC-SHA256, you can use `x-webhook-signature-256` header, which uses the HMAC-SHA256 algorithm.
 * Make sure you are using the correct algorithm.
 If you are using the `x-webhook-signature-256` header , you should use the HMAC-SHA256 algorithm.

 <details>